Onboard External Party

 # Wait for the party to appear in topology for all participants

-with channel:
+with participant_channel:

 topology_read_client = (